lazymia/NY-CITI-BIKES-ANALYSIS-REPORT/README.md

 This analysis of NY Citi Bike rental data will follow a structured approach, involving data cleaning, SQL-based analysis, and Power BI visualizations.
 #### Data Collection and Cleaning with Excel
 Data was initially cleaned in Excel to ensure accuracy and uniformity.
 Steps included removing duplicate entries, addressing missing values, standardizing formats for consistency, and removing outliers to avoid skewed results.
 This prepared dataset ensures robust, reliable insights in the subsequent analysis and visualization phases.
+[Download Dataset](https://docs.google.com/spreadsheets/d/1zUn6JyFMLpNV41VofrZN1DIGajTdjyAwtmuibI0w4R8/edit?gid=249951387#gid=249951387)

 #### Data Analysis with SQL
 SQL queries were used to address the project’s main questions, such as identifying popular pick-up locations, evaluating trip durations by age group, and examining user behavior based on age and subscription type.